 Under the stairs there is a semicircular auditorium for the chorus and opposite is the esplanade where the stage was situated.
-Next to it is a huge altar for public sacrifices, and a late Roman Amphitheatre, possibly of the fourth or third century BC, dug in the rock.
+Next to it there is a huge altar for public sacrifices, and a late Roman Amphitheatre, possibly of the fourth or third century BC, dug in the rock.

 Elliptical in shape and measuring 70 x 40 metres, the centre was occupied by a tank into which water arrived by two channels.
-The stairs were originally covered with slabs of stone, with two entrances while under the stairs there was a corridor which allowed the entry of wild beasts and gladiators.
+The stairs were originally covered with slabs of stone with two entrances ,while under the stairs there was a corridor which allowed the entry of wild beasts and gladiators.

 Another place of great archaeological interest is the Latomie Caves Paradise.
 These catacombs consist of a series of corridors and thousands of tombs of both aristocrats and commoners.
 Most of them were stripped and violated throughout the centuries, by the Geiserics Vandals, Totilas Goths (549) and Arabs (878).

-This is a statue which has aroused considerable interest for the great accuracy of the anatomical details of the back and hips.
+There are also some finds from the Doric colony of Megara Hyblaea - votive statuettes of Demeter and Kore, a Gorgon and the Venus Anadyomene.
+This is a statue which has aroused considerable interest because of the great accuracy of the anatomical details of the back and hips.
 It represents the traditional Praxiteles ('-326 B.C.) view of the goddess as slightly 'bent forward' with a dolphin beside him, while he is out of the water and is covered with a mantle shaped-shell.

 Among the starters try pasta with walnuts (a pasta with meat sauce and walnuts) and the 'fried pasta from Syracuse' (spaghetti with a sauce of olive oil, garlic, anchovies and breadcrumbs).
 Also very tasty is the tuna cooked with potatoes, tomatoes, peppers and onions; and a dish made of rabbit meat, green olives, celery, tomatoes and capers.